jamiefaye/downrush/README.md

 ## Installation Instructions
 1. Make a backup copy of your Deluge SD card!
 You will need to use that backup later to populate the FlashAir card.
 1. Get a Toshiba FlashAir card.
 Make sure it is a  W-03 or W-04 (this code appears on the SD card label just below the FlashAir title on the right).
 W-04 cards are faster and are worth seeking out.
 1. Download the Downrush distribution.
-This is a .zip file that you downloaded from Github.
+A "distribution" is a .zip file you can find on the https://github.com/jamiefaye/downrush/releases page.
+You will probably want to use the most recent release (at the top of the page).
+  2. There should be a list of "Assets" after the release description.
+You may have to click on the "Assets" wedgie to see it.
+  3. Download the file named"downrush.zip".
+You can ignore the other two files.
 1. Unzip the 'downrush.zip' file creating a distribution folder.
 It will be called 'distribution'.
 I will refer to this place as the distribution directory.
 1. Insert the FlashAir card into a computer.
 You will be changing the contents of a hidden directory, so you may have to set an option that lets you view hidden files in order to find it.